suhock/php-dependency-injection/README.md

 The `$source` parameter determines how the container provides the instance:

- - If `null`, the container autowires the class's constructor.
+ - If `null`, the container injects the class's constructor dependencies.
  - If a class name, the container maps the class to that implementation, which must also be added to the container.
- - If a closure, the container calls it as a factory, autowiring its parameters.
+ - If a closure, the container calls it as a factory, injecting its parameters.
  - If any other object, the container provides that object directly.

 ### Examples